Love this? Share it!

 P.S.
 While you’re near the Acropolis, if you have the time, don’t miss out on the Acropolis Museum!
 And if you need more ideas on what to do in Athens, click here.

-*The following suggestions are part of the Acropolis*
+*The following ancient ruins are part of the Acropolis*

 The Parthenon